 While their small size and cage living may seem like an easier option for pets, they still require daily care and attention to stay happy and healthy.
 This makes them a great option for children, as it’s a perfect opportunity to teach them about responsibility.

-If you’re looking for a small, low-maintenance rodent pet to add to your family, check out this list of the eight most popular options.
+If you’re looking for a small, low-maintenance rodent pet to add to your family, check out this list of small rodents & the eight most popular options.

 1. African Dormouse

-Also commonly known as the “micro-squirrel,” the African Dormouse shares many features with both mice and squirrels.
-They are native to Southern Africa in a variety of habitats and are extremely agile climbers.
+Also commonly known as the “micro-squirrel”, the African dormouse shares many features with both mice and squirrels.
+These small rodents is native to Southern Africa in a variety of habitats and are extremely agile climbers.
 They are known for being nimble, active, and fast animals, which can make them difficult to handle for inexperienced owners.
 They need a large enclosure with plenty of climbing space and typically live up to 6 years in captivity.

 Chinchillas are known for their luxurious fur, large rounded ears, and long fluffy tail.
 They are popular pets among children, but their active and agile nature can make them difficult to handle for younger kids.

 The common degu is native to Chile and is the close cousin of both the guinea pig and chinchilla.
 Until recently, these small rodents were seldom found in pet shops but have slowly been gaining popularity as a pocket pet.
 Even so, some regions in the United States, including California and Utah, consider the degu as an invasive species, and they are illegal to own as pets.

 They have been gaining popularity as pets due to their friendly personalities, their diurnal habits (awake during the day and sleeping at night), and their ease of training.
 They should ideally be kept in pairs or more and can live for 5–8 years in captivity with proper care.